Mole, cyst and lipoma removal

 - On your face or other parts of your body where they can be seen

 - In a position where they are prone to bleeding or catching on clothing or a when brushing your hair.

 - Large, dark or hairy.

 You may choose for cosmetic reasons to have a mole removed.
-Cosmetic mole removal can be arranged privately at West Valley Hospital as this service is not available as an NHS patient.
+Cosmetic mole removal can be arranged privately at West Valley Hospital as this service may be restricted on the NHS.

 What does a mole removal treatment involve?

 Small moles can usually be removed under local anaesthetic as a day case procedure.
 We aim to remove the mole the same day as the consultation where possible. .

 Treatment to remove your mole will vary depending on the type of mole you have, its size and location.
 Your surgeon will advise you of the most suitable procedure for you.

 What treatment is available for a mole suspected to be cancerous?

 Mole excision biopsy surgery is usually performed for moles that have suspicious features or that are not suitable for shave excision.
 Your mole is removed with some normal tissue around it using a scalpel.
 It is then sent for analysis and is assessed under a microscope.
 Your wound will need to be closed up with stitches afterwards.
 If any cancerous cells are found, your surgeon will advise you if any further surgery or treatment is required.